 Cheaper remotes typically don't feature a display, therefore it's difficult to see what a knob's function is.
 MultitrackStudio features a Remote Control Bar at the bottom of the screen.
-It can be made visible using the Studio menu's Preferences window.
+It can be made visible using the Studio menu's Remote Control window.

-The Remote Control Bar has eight sections that show the names of the mixer sections that are controlled by the corresponding remote control channel strips.
+The Remote Control Bar has eight sections (or more, depending on the number of mixer sections or effect knobs the remote control uses).
+These sections show the names of the mixer sections that are controlled by the corresponding remote control channel strips.
 The vertical line on the right can be moved to align the bar with the remote.
 The name of the current View is shown on the righthand side.
 This typically indicates the function of the remote's rotary knobs (Pan, Effect Send 1 etc.).

 If an effect window is currently visible the names of the effect knobs will be shown, provided the remote is set up to control effects.